Sulivvan/Binary-Watch/README.md

 # Binary-Watch
-As a Geek i love Binary and i wanted to make my own Binary Watch just for fun
+As a Geek i love Binary and i wanted to make my own Binary Watch just for fun. ( NOT TESTED YET )
 ![Screenshot](BinaryWatchv2.PNG)